plotly/Yun-Messenger/README.md

 }
 ```

-and in Python on the Linino:
+and in your Python on the Linino:
 ```python
 import yunMessenger